lsst-dm/dmtn-208/index.rst

 The natural data store for image cutouts is a Butler collection.

 Therefore, each worker task will take responsibility for storing its own metadata, as well as the cutout results, in external storage.
-On either success or failure, the task metadata (success or failure, any error message, the request parameters, and the other metadata for a job required by the UWS specification) will be stored in a SQL database independent of the task queue system.
+The task metadata (success or failure, any error message, the request parameters, and the other metadata for a job required by the UWS specification) will be stored in a SQL database independent of the task queue system.
-As described in :ref:`results`, if the request is successful, the same metadata will also be stored in the output Butler collection.

 The image cutout web service will then use the SQL database to retrieve information about finished jobs, and ask the task queuing system for information about still-running jobs that have not yet stored their result metadata.
 This will satisfy the UWS API requirements.